saadtazi/firefox-profile-js/README.md

 This class is actually a port of the [python class](https://code.google.com/p/selenium/source/browse/py/selenium/webdriver/firefox/firefox_profile.py).

-I currently only use the addExtension(), but I don't think the user preference work.
+I currently only use the addExtension(), I only quickly manually tested the user preference and it now seems to work.

-    // this DOES NOT work yet!
     f.setPreference('browser.newtab.url', 'http://saadtazi.com');
     f.updatePreferences();